 Perspective in 2D games was mainly used to complement the background of the first adventure games.
 Perspective to a vanishing point facilitated the calculation of the scaling (characters, for example).
 The environments made of pre-rendered 3D graphics allow the player to occupy any point of view in the environment and the characters therein were resized accordingly.
-This way the depth was integrated into the gameplay 1.
+This way the depth was integrated into the gameplay [endnote See the paper in this issue by Dominic Arsenault and Pierre-Marc Côté, Reverse-Engineering Perspective Innovation: An Introduction to Graphical Regimes.].
 However, the use of perspective in games in 2D and fixed 3D was not the norm until the advent of real time 3D.
 The use of perspective was mostly devoted to decorative elements or to the environment.

 Games like Prince of Persia and Mortal Kombat may not have been in actual 3D, but they advanced graphics technologies for video games.
 The digitized actors that portrayed the in game characters in Mortal Kombat, for example, were developed from digitized sprites of real actors, not animated cartoons.
 However, the multiplicity of characters is not from an equal number of actors, but from the recoloration of sprites.
 Indeed, some of the characters were based on the same model, but the colors of their attire and their special techniques indicated that they were different (such as Scorpion, Reptile and Sub-Zero).
 In 1997, Mortal Kombat 4 led the franchise to three dimensionality by replacing photographic actor models with polygon models from motion capture, thus moving from fixed 3D to real life 3D (Elmer-Dewitt, 2001).